iamrsvraj/OOPS/README.md

  ‘Latest Roll No’ field of the class will be static containing latest roll number.
 A new student when added gets his or her roll number after incrementing this status counter.
+ Initialize the students’ information by storing information about 10 students.
+That is, create an array of type Student of size 10 and then instantiate each element.
+ Print the information about students’ by just calling object.toString().